Skip to Content

 A death wobble is a pronounced shaking motion that affects the steering of a truck.
 It can be experienced in various degrees, and it is a huge safety hazard.
 It can be prevented by slowing down or pulling over to the side of the road.

-READ ALSO: How Much Weight Can a 16 Ft Box Truck Hold?
+READ ALSO: How Much is a Benz Truck?

 This condition is usually caused by improperly installed parts.
 Some causes include bad alignment, worn shocks, or mismatched tire pressure.
 To avoid death wobble, it is best to have regular maintenance of your suspension system.
 You should replace worn or damaged parts such as the front track bar, drag link, and ball joints.
 Also, make sure your tires are the right size and are properly inflated.